iMac7/rsk-java-cli/README.md

 where `~` is your home directory.

 For backup wallet command, use forward slashes for path in case of failed path arg.

+Use --example for `contract` and `deploy` commands to use the example artifacts provided

+Emoji rendering may be problematic sometimes, should not affect functionality

+Install globally on your system by adding one of the run scripts to `PATH`